Cyb3r-Jak3/cloudflare-utils/documentation/docs/pages/prune-deployments.md

 Optional flags:

-- `--dry-run`: If you want to see what would be deleted without actually deleting anything.
+- `--dry-run`: See what would be deleted without actually deleting anything.
-- `--lots-of-deployments`: If you have more than 1000 deployments, this will slow down the rate of listing deployments.
+- `--lots-of-deployments`: Useful if there are more than 1000 deployments, this will slow down the rate of listing deployments.
+- `--force`: Forces the deletes of deployments.

 Example: